Michael Carter-Williams Rookie Card Checklist and Guide

 Going with a more classic look, Elite offers a nice budget Michael Carter-Williams rookie card.
 The higher print run of 999 does not add much, but bumps it over other low-end options.
 The cards are very condition sensitive.

 The very first Michael Carter-Williams rookie cards available to collectors, 2013-14 Hoops is a great budget option.
 As the only major card option for the first few weeks of the NBA season, values were pushed higher than normal.
-They will level out as more products are released.
 Collectors have also shown special attention to the rookie autograph for MCW.
 Rookie autographs in Hoops are considerably less common than previous seasons, resulting in huge autograph sales for this low-end product.

 Despite the Pinnacle reputation built on nostalgia and innovation, the rookie design is largely plain.
 MCW is shown with a heavily-blurred background and all text on a an angle to accommodate the large triangle boarders in the corners.
 While this budget rookie will not among the favorites, the many various parallels add more excitement and appeal.

 Featuring only relic booklets and autographed cards, 2013-14 Preferred does not have a main rookie card like other products.
 Mixing multiple brands and themes, there are actually four "base" Michael Carter-Williams cards included in the main set for collectors to chase.
 Most were issued as redemptions, but a few live cards have surfaced.

 Another staple of the the Panini lineup, 2013-14 Prestige offers collects a budget rookie card for Michael Carter-Williams.
 A multitude of Bonus Shot parallels offers more rookie card depth.
 Again, an autograph insert is the top option for Michael Carter-Williams collectors in this early product.